nikhil3164095/nikhil3164095/README.md

-- 👋 Hi, I’m Nikhil
+- 👋 Hi, I’m Nikhil Patil
 - 👀 I’m interested in Data Science and Macnine Learning
 - 🌱 I’m currently Working as a trainee in a organization and learning data science skills
 - 💞️ I’m looking for opportunity to work on data sciecne perojects